Masala Papad Recipe

 Here are some more snack recipes you can try at home: Onion Pakoda, Jhal Muri, Cajun Potatoes, and Mutton Keema Samosa.

-Whenever we visit Indian restaurants, we invariably order masala papad with drinks.
-One, because it comes within a few minutes of ordering, and we don’t have to sit ideally waiting for the other snacks, and second, because it is very addictive and sets the taste buds for the upcoming Indian spiced food.
+Whenever we visit an Indian restaurant, we invariably order masala papad with our drinks.
+One, because it comes within a few minutes of ordering and we don’t have to sit idly waiting for the other snacks, and second, because it is very addictive and sets the taste buds for the upcoming Indian-spiced food.

 When I moved from North India to Bangalore, the taste of masala papad changed dramatically.
 In Bangalore, it was less tangy and always topped with fine sev.
 I liked the North Indian version better.
 So every time we visit any restaurant, I give clear instructions to the staff on how to top my papad, and most of the time, they oblige.

-Sharing the North Indian style masala papad recipe that is loaded with tangy spicy flavors and will tickle your taste buds!
+Sharing the North Indian-style masala papad recipe, loaded with tangy, spicy flavors and sure to tickle your taste buds!

 About Masala Papad